Sara Knight - Artistic Director

 Ponomarenko has appeared internationally in galas, festivals and as a guest artist with English National Ballet in London, NBA Ballet Company in Tokyo, Opera Theatre of Rome, and Teatro Comunale of Florence in Italy.
 She was nominated for Benois de la Danse award in 2005 and is a recipient of the E. Virginia Williams Inspirational Award.

-Catherine Batcheller is the Dean of Cincinnati Ballet School.
-Prior to her position in Cincinnati, she was the Artistic Director of The Ballet Conservatory of South Texas in San Antonio, a pre-professional ballet academy and company.
-She co-founded, co-directed and danced for Configuration Dance, now known as Configuration Dance Theatre (CDT) in New York.
+Catherine Batcheller Ballet Condervatory of South Texas in San Antonio, a pre-professional ballet academy and company.
+She was Artistic Director for both the company and the academy, where she served as pricipal teacher, designing curriculum, evaluating students, arranging performances, and creating staging andchoreography.
+She co-founded, co-directed, and danced for Configuration Dance, now known as Configuration Dance Theatre (CDT) in New York.
 She was the director of Configuration Dance Studio, the school associated with CDT.
-She has taught ballet all over the country and in Germany, including Stuttgart Ballet, University of North Carolina School of the Arts, Boston Ballet and San Francisco Ballet.
+She has taught ballet all over the country and in Germany, including Stuttgart Ballet, University of North Carolina School of the Arts, Boston Ballet, and San Francisco Ballet.

 Viktor Plotnikov was born in Kharkov City, Ukraine, and began his training at